nuxeo/nuxeo/README.txt

 In the future, this application will provide a full installation of Nuxeo (including EJBs, JMS, etc).

-Build syntax: "mvn install package -Pgf3"
+To build, run: "mvn package -Pgf3"

 6. Nuxeo Tomcat WebApp